bihe0832/bihe0832.github.io/_posts/2017-03-21-gradle-config.md

 	Help tasks
 	----------
-	buildEnvironment - Displays all buildscript dependencies declared in root project 'Assistant_7.0_size_reduce'. components - Displays the components produced by root project 'Assistant_7.0_size_reduce'. [incubating] dependencies - Displays all dependencies declared in root project 'Assistant_7.0_size_reduce'. dependencyInsight - Displays the insight into a specific dependency in root project 'Assistant_7.0_size_reduce'. help - Displays a help message.
+	buildEnvironment - Displays all buildscript dependencies declared in root project 'Test'. components - Displays the components produced by root project 'Test'. [incubating] dependencies - Displays all dependencies declared in root project 'Test'. dependencyInsight - Displays the insight into a specific dependency in root project 'Test'. help - Displays a help message.
-	model - Displays the configuration model of root project 'Assistant_7.0_size_reduce'. [incubating] projects - Displays the sub-projects of root project 'Assistant_7.0_size_reduce'. properties - Displays the properties of root project 'Assistant_7.0_size_reduce'. tasks - Displays the tasks runnable from root project 'Assistant_7.0_size_reduce' (some of the displayed tasks may belong to subprojects).
+	model - Displays the configuration model of root project 'Test'. [incubating] projects - Displays the sub-projects of root project 'Test'. properties - Displays the properties of root project 'Test'. tasks - Displays the tasks runnable from root project 'Test' (some of the displayed tasks may belong to subprojects).

 	Install tasks
 	-------------